 What is the Difference Between WiFi & Internet?

-What is WiFi?
+What Is WiFi?

 How Does WiFi Work?

 "Like mobile devices and mobile phones, a WiFi network and WiFi connection make use of radio waves to transmit information across a worldwide or local network.
 The computer network should include a wireless connection adapter (not a physical connection) that will translate data sent through a radio signal.
 This same signal will be transmitted, via an antenna, to a decoder known as the wireless router.
-Once decoded, the data will be sent to the Internet through a wired Ethernet connection such as an Ethernet cable and access point.
+Once decoded, the data will be sent to the Internet through a wired Ethernet connection, such as an Ethernet cable and access point.

-As the wireless network works as two-way traffic, the data received from the internet will also pass through the router to be coded into a radio signal that will be received by the computer's wireless adapter.”
+As the wireless network works as two-way traffic, the data received from the Internet will also pass through the router to be coded into a radio signal that will be received by the computer's wireless adapter.”

-WiFi hotspots and mobile hotspots have gained popularity, especially for people on the go.
-When you are away from a dedicated WiFi network, you can still connect to the internet by generating an internet signal through your smartphone or tablet and connecting to this signal with your laptop or other online devices.
+WiFi hotspots and mobile hotspots have gained popularity in recent years, especially for people on the go.
+When you are away from a dedicated WiFi network, you can still connect to the Internet by generating an Internet signal with the hotspot and connecting to this signal with your laptop or other online devices.